Theo Peckham

-Theo "Teddy" Peckham (born November 10, 1987) is a Canadian former professional ice hockey defenceman who is currently signed with the Saugeen Shores Winterhawks of the WOAA.
+Theo "Teddy" Peckham (born November 10, 1987) is a Canadian former professional ice hockey defenceman who is currently signed with the Saugeen Shores Winterhawks of the Ontario Elite Hockey League.
 He is the half-brother of Angela James, one of the first female hockey players to be inducted into the Hockey Hall of Fame.
 Their father, Leo James, was an African American from Mississippi who came to Canada to escape racial segregation.

 Playing career

 Peckham was drafted 75th overall in the 2006 NHL Entry Draft by the Edmonton Oilers.
-He made his NHL debut for the Oilers on March 7, 2008 against the Columbus Blue Jackets in what would be his only appearance of that NHL season.
+He made his NHL debut for the Oilers on March 7, 2008, against the Columbus Blue Jackets in what would be his only appearance of that NHL season.

-Peckham was called up by the Oilers from the Springfield Falcons on February 13, 2009 and played 15 NHL games that season.
+Peckham was called up by the Oilers from the Springfield Falcons on February 13, 2009, and played 15 NHL games that season.
 He scored his first point against the Nashville Predators on March 2, 2010.